bhavesh-kumar98/newmntra/README.md

 1st commit without any change
-  this commit work
+  -this commit work

-2st commit we change  ir js to scripts and update path of js
+2st commit we change  in js to scripts and update path of js -this commit work

-3st commit we change
+3st commit we change  in "script" path using absolute path scr="./scripts/slide.js" to src="/scripts/slide.js"

 4st commit we change
 5st commit we change
 6st commit we change